- 3rd configuration-related global outage in the 2023–2025 period — same root cause each time

 pass

-The Cloudflare staged rollout story is one of the industry's clearest examples of what happens when postmortem action items are treated as backlog items rather than critical debt.
+The Cloudflare staged rollout story is one of the industry's clearest examples of what happens when postmortem action items are treated as backlog entries rather than critical debt.
 The November 2023 postmortem identified the fix.
-The December 2025 outage demonstrated the cost of not implementing it.
-Engineering organizations need mechanisms to track postmortem action items with urgency, not just completeness — including escalation paths when critical action items age without progress.
+Two subsequent incidents demonstrated the cost of not implementing it.
+Engineering organisations need mechanisms to track postmortem action items with urgency — including escalation paths when critical action items age without progress.
+The difference between "we identified the need for staged rollouts" and "engineer X owns staged rollouts with Y engineers and a Q1 deadline" is the difference between an action item that ages and one that gets done.

 Architecture